How the roast type (darkness) affects your coffee taste?

 It’s during the roasting course that acrylamide, a white, unscented, crystal compound, is formed in the coffee bean.

 Acrylamide levels rise early in the heating procedure and decline.

 Dark roasted coffee holds lower amounts of acrylamide and less caffeine.

 The darkness of your coffee refers to the ending coloration of a bean after it has been roasted for a certain length of time.

 Benefits of Light Roasts:

 Colour: Light shades of brown.

 Taste: They may not only taste like coffee, maybe meaningful of fruits, teas, chocolate, etc.

-Caffeine is energetic in stimulating hair growth.
+Caffeine has been held as a way to stimulate hair growth.
 Drinking light roast coffee helps fight against loss of hair and balding.
 Keeping an ordinary hairline naturally is crucial in keeping a youthful look without having to use medicine.

 Benefits of Medium Roasts: